hunterloftis/awaiting/readme.md

 ## API Overview

 This illustrates use cases for each utility.
-For details, use the [full API docs](https://hunterloftis.github.io/awaiting/).
+For details, see the [full API docs](https://hunterloftis.github.io/awaiting/).

-Use these when you want to...
+Use this when you want to...

 - **callback:** treat a callback function (like one of the core node APIs) as an async function.
 - **delay:** wait for some time to pass.